skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 # Towards Interactive Virtual Reality Laser Ablation

 The investigation of biological phenomena not only rests on observation of such, but also on the ability to interfere with them.
-Especially where biomechanical and biophysical questions need to be answered, _laser ablation_ or _microsurgery_ plays an important role and conveys the possibility to destroy cells or parts of tissues, while not interfering with their neighbours, in a manner much more precise than purely mechanical manipulation could achieve.
+Especially where biomechanical and biophysical questions need to be answered, _laser ablation_ or _microsurgery_ plays an important role.
+In laser ablation, a high-powered, and usually pulsed, UV or IR laser is used to destroy cells or parts of tissues precisely, while not interfering with their neighbours, in a manner much more precise than purely mechanical manipulation could achieve.

 Nowadays, experiments in this realm are carried out with simple slice-based 2D user interfaces, while the specimen and processes investigated get spatiotemporally more and more complex.